uakfdotb/ghostpp/readme.txt

 Each ban is attached to a specific realm.
 When you run the !addban or !ban commands on battle.net, the ban will be attached to the realm you ran the command on.
-When you run the !addban or !ban commands in a game, it works like this:

-1.)
-If the banned user was spoof checked, the ban will be attached to the realm they spoof checked on.
+When you run the !addban or !ban commands in a game, the ban will be attached to the realm the player joined from.
-2.)
-If the banned user was not spoof checked, a new ban will be created for each defined realm and attached to that realm.

 When you run the !delban or !unban commands all bans for that username will be deleted regardless of realm.
-GHost++ considers a user to be banned if it finds a ban for that user on ANY of the defined realms.
-This is because GHost++ doesn't wait for the user to spoof check before kicking them, instead it immediately kicks thems and assumes they came from the banned realm.

 Update: